kuldeepaher01/android_ios/README.md

 This project is a starting point for a Flutter application.

+# This is the start of my  journey to learn flutter.
+# In this repo, have flutter app (A catlog app) which has cart adding and removing options and whole lot of features.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)